caktus/django-opendebates/DEPLOY.rst

     fab create_environment:opendebates,<environment>

+This took 17 minutes the last time I tried it, which doesn't seem bad at all (with system sizes like c3.large and m3.large or faster).

-It'll take a while (30 minutes? an hour?) but you only need to do it once per environment.
+You only need to do it once per environment.
 After that, you can follow the instructions below for updating things.

 Updating code
 -------------